Social media marketing: Engagement

-Engagement with the social web means that customers and stakeholders are active participants rather than passive viewers.
+Engagement with the social web means that customers and stakeholders are active participants rather than passive spectators.
 An example of these are consumer advocacy groups and groups that criticize companies (e.g., lobby groups or advocacy organizations).
-Social media use in a business or political context allows all consumers/citizens to express and share an opinion about a company's products, services, business practices, or a government's actions.
-Each participating customer, non-customer, or citizen who is participating online via social media becomes a part of the marketing department (or a challenge to the marketing effort) as other customers read their positive or negative comments or reviews.
-Getting consumers, potential consumers or citizens to be engaged online is fundamental to successful social media marketing.
-With the advent of social media marketing, it has become increasingly important to gain customer interest in products and services.
-This can eventually be translated into buying behavior, or voting and donating behavior in a political context.
+The use of Social media in a business or political context allows people to express and share opinions about a company's products, services or business practices, or a government's actions.

+On social media, each participant becomes part of the marketing department (or a challenge to the marketing effort) as other customers read their comments or reviews.
+The effectiveness of social media marketing campaigns is dependent on the promotion of online engagement.
+With the advent of social media marketing, it has become increasingly important to gain customer interest in products and services, which can eventually be translated into buying behavior, or voting and donating behavior in a political context.
 New online marketing concepts of engagement and loyalty have emerged which aim to build customer participation and brand reputation.

 Engagement in social media for the purpose of a social media strategy is divided into two parts.
-The first is proactive, regular posting of new online content.
-This can be seen through digital photos, digital videos, text, and conversations.
+The first is proactive, regular posting of new online content, which can be seen through digital photos, digital videos, text, and conversations.
 It is also represented through sharing of content and information from others via weblinks.
-The second part is reactive conversations with social media users responding to those who reach out to your social media profiles through commenting or messaging.
-Traditional media such as TV news shows are limited to one-way interaction with customers or 'push and tell' where only specific information is given to the customer with few or limited mechanisms to obtain customer feedback.
-Traditional media such as physical newspapers, do give readers the option of sending a letter to the editor.
-Though, this is a relatively slow process, as the editorial board has to review the letter and decide if it is appropriate for publication.
-On the other hand, social media is participative and open; Participants are able to instantly share their views on brands, products, and services.
-Traditional media gave control of message to the marketer, whereas social media shifts the balance to the consumer or citizen.
+The second part is reactive conversations, with social media users responding to those who reach out to others' social media profiles through comments or messages.